 “There were six or eight of us in a small group,” he recalls.
 “Rupert Murdoch was there.
 Arthur Shakespeare, our chairman, was there.
 I was there.
 Silence fell — one of those awkward silences — and Shakespeare turned to Murdoch and said abruptly, ‘What are you going to do with that land in Mort Street?’”
 Murdoch, Shakespeare knew, had bought a block in the same street as the Canberra Times.
 “Rupert paused for a moment, and then said, ‘Run you out of business!’”
 Everybody laughed, says Bowman, but there was no doubt that the comment was double-edged.

 Double-edged in more ways than one, as it turned out.
 Not much more than a year later it was Murdoch’s new paper, the Australian, that came close to going out of business.
-Just nine months after the first edition, with one editor already dispatched, Murdoch told senior staff that the News Ltd board had decided to close the paper.
+Just nine months after the first edition, with one editor already dispatched, Murdoch told senior staff that the News Ltd board had decided to close the fledgling daily.
 They soon changed their minds, but the attempt to take over or kill off the Canberra Times had already dealt a near-fatal blow to Murdoch’s longer-term strategy.

 Arthur Shakespeare had been managing editor of the Canberra Times since his father established the paper in 1926.
-“A short, trim man in whom there is a mixture of toughness and sentimentality,” as the fortnightly magazine Nation described him, he ran a tight operation — so tight that one journalist later described it as a “sweatshop.”
+“A short, trim man in whom there is a mixture of toughness and sentimentality,” as the fortnightly magazine Nation described him, he ran a tight operation — so tight that one journalist later described it as a sweatshop.
 Ian Mathews, a future editor of the paper, told a National Library interviewer that conditions at the Times in the early 1960s were “incredibly bad, in terms of accommodation and the hours one worked.”
 But he loved working with David Bowman, and quickly grew to enjoy “the enormous difficulties of producing that paper under those conditions.”

-In combination with Canberra’s accelerating population growth, Shakespeare’s frugality had boosted the paper’s profits to a healthy annual £80,000 by the late 1950s.
+In combination with Canberra’s accelerating population growth, Shakespeare’s frugality had boosted the paper’s annual profits to a healthy £80,000 by the late 1950s.
 Now he feared that the paper’s river of advertising revenue would prove too tempting for the big newspaper proprietors in Sydney and Melbourne.
 He also worried that the next generation of Shakespeares was too thin on the ground to keep the business going as a family affair.
 Six Shakespeares had worked on the paper more or less simultaneously over the decades, covering everything from advertising sales to linotyping.
 Facing a shortage of willing sons and nephews, the chairman laid plans to make sure the Canberra Times survived and prospered in friendly hands.

 “We have thought that the most desirable course for us to pursue,” he wrote to the managing director of John Fairfax Ltd, Rupert Henderson, in 1958, “would be to reach an understanding which will ensure that in the place of family succession this newspaper would be in hands which would uphold it always as a useful organ of public opinion at the federal capital.”
 Beneath the elaborate formality was a clear message: only Fairfax was acceptable as a new owner of the Canberra Times, and if any other proprietor made an offer or threatened to launch a competitor, the publishers of the Sydney Morning Herald would be called in to help.